changeworld/azure-docs.pl-pl/articles/virtual-network/virtual-networks-static-private-ip-arm-cli.md

     Parametry:

-    * `--private-ip-address`: statyczny prywatny adres IP karty sieciowej.
+    * `--private-ip-address`: Static private IP address for the NIC.
-    * `--vnet-name`: Nazwa sieci wirtualnej, w której ma zostać utworzona karta sieciowa.
+    * `--vnet-name`: Name of the VNet in which to create the NIC.
-    * `--subnet`: Nazwa podsieci, w której ma zostać utworzona karta sieciowa.
+    * `--subnet`: Name of the subnet in which to create the NIC.

-4. Uruchom polecenie [Azure VM Create](/cli/azure/vm/nic) , aby utworzyć maszynę wirtualną przy użyciu publicznego adresu IP i karty sieciowej utworzonej wcześniej.
+4. Run the [azure vm create](/cli/azure/vm/nic) command to create the VM using the public IP and NIC created previously.
 Lista wyświetlana po danych wyjściowych zawiera opis używanych parametrów.

     ```azurecli
     az vm create \